Anyone can knit!

 This loopy, puffy yarn makes it extremely fun, quick and easy to knit blankets, scarfs, pillows, cowls and more.
 It makes knitting easy and fun for children, pre-teens, teenagers and even adults.

-This is the another tutorial in our series of how to knit with loopy yarn.
-Please watch this video and read on to learn how to knit the criss cross stitch.
+This is another tutorial in our series of how to knit with loopy yarn.
+Please watch this video and read on to learn how to knit the criss-cross stitch.

 At the end of this article, you will find other tutorials on how to knit with loop yarn.